icon-oclast/yards/README.md

 ## Display Stand for your REVOMAZE collection

-A 3D Printable display stand for your REVOMAZE puzzles.
-Consisting of two stacking parts that can be configured to display either a solved or and unsolved maze.
+A 3D Printable display stand for your [REVOMAZE](https://www.revohq.co.uk/) puzzles, consisting of two stacking parts that can be configured to display either a solved or and unsolved maze.
 Both V1 and V3 mazes are supported.

 ### Unsolved
 ![V1 display stand empty](images//V1_unsolved_empty_small.png)  ![V1 display stand unsolved](images/V1_unsolved_silver_small.png)